BerlinChan/e-commerce-app-react-native/README.md

-This fork is a refactoring of the original project to upgrade to the latest Expo version (currently v51).
-It's WIP, some features are unavailable now.
+ℹ️ This fork is a refactoring of the original project to upgrade to the latest Expo SDK version (currently v51).

 ## Changes Detail
 - Upgrade Expo to version 51